-Next to each layer in the Layers Panel is a small eye icon .
+Next to each layer in the Layers Palette is a small eye icon .
 This indicates whether or not a layer is visible.

-- 1) Click on the contents of that layer.
-The rectangle in your image will disappear. - 2) Click the blank space next to the Rectangle layer where the eye icon used to be.
+1) Click on the icon next to the Rectangle layer to hide the contents of that layer.
+The rectangle in your image will disappear.

+2) Click the blank space next to the Rectangle layer where the eye icon used to be.
 This will unhide the layer and its contents will reappear.

-3) Hold down [Alt] and click on the hide icon a next to the Car layer.
+3) Hold down [Alt] and click on the hide icon ext to the Car layer.
 Every layer except the car layer will be hidden.
 The chequered squares indicate transparent areas of the image.